kksgandhi/personal_site/The Witness.md

 # Game Design

 The Witness' game design attempts to be perfect, almost to a problematic level.
-It eschews non-[[diagetic]] elements and attempts to teach through small tutorial puzzles.
+It eschews non-[[diegetic]] elements and attempts to teach through small tutorial puzzles.
 Since nothing is explicitly said, it fails often, but when it does succeed it is beautiful

 # Time